-The renegade parent understands this and chooses respect over advice giving and incessant direction.
+The renegade parent understands this and chooses respect over advice-giving and incessant direction.
 Instead of talking (about what their children can do better or correcting them), the renegade chooses to let their children learn from their choices.
 The underlying belief of the renegade parent is this: “Sweetheart, above all, we have faith in you.
 You will figure it out…and you can ask if you need help.”
 Of course, this is expressed and explained to the child, but not repeatedly and incessantly, but on occasion.
 More importantly, the action of mom and dad prove that this is true.

 Not only do they have faith in their children to learn, they realize that this process of learning from choice and consequence, is a critical skill to master if life is to treat them well.
-To protect children from the consequences of their poor choices, is to teach children a lie about how life will work, and the renegade parent refuses to teach their children lies.
+To protect children from the consequences of their poor choices is to teach children a lie about how life will work, and the renegade parent refuses to teach their children lies.

 The Renegade Parent Abandons Excessive Words for Better Behavior Plan.

-As part of renegade model of parenting, they abandon all the words that focus on the negative.
+As part of the renegade model of parenting, they abandon all the words that focus on the negative.
 They give up reminders, suggestions, complaints and coaching, and the repeated teaching stories in favor of a better behavior plan.
-It’s part and parcel of teaching their children that they do respect them, and that they want them to learn about how reality works.
+It’s part and parcel of teaching their children that they do respect them and that they want them to learn about how reality works.

-This better behavior plan is needed to provide the feedback, as certainly children will need correction.
+This better behavior plan is needed to provide the feedback, as certain children will need correction.
 However, when to correction is done with few words, and a consistent parenting plan, guess what happens?
-Children learn quickly and automatically how to stay on track, when choices are connected to consequences in a clear manner.
+Children learn quickly and automatically how to stay on track when choices are connected to consequences in a clear manner.
 This behavioral portion is critical to the renegade parent, as we cannot just assume kids will ‘figure it out.’
 Such an approach will not usually work out well.

 Self-Esteem and Confidence Grow Automatically in the Renegade Home.

 Imagine a mind that grows up learning from every choice, without any parental emotional load attached.
 No frustration.
 No anger.
 No criticism.
-No repetitions to suggest you don’t get it kid.
+No repetitions to suggest you don’t get it, kid.
 None of that.

 Now that mind grows to know and understand, through experiential learning, that, “I can figure things out.
 I do learn.
 I have what it takes.
 I CAN do it.”

 This ‘knowing’ and ‘sense of internal certainty’ happens automatically, as esteem is not other-based.
 Their confidence is not dependent on mom or dad.
 It arises naturally from within, and the renegade parent understands this.
-They become witness to a beautiful evolution of well-being that few parents get to enjoy.
-I encourage to join the Renegade Revolution and come to my parenting seminars this fall to learn more, offered free at several of the local school systems.
+They become witnesses to a beautiful evolution of well-being that few parents get to enjoy.
+I encourage you to join the Renegade Revolution and come to my parenting seminars this fall to learn more, offered free at several of the local school systems.